ben-bscript/GildedRose-Refactoring-Kata/js-jest/README.md

 # Gilded Rose

-This is the Gilded Rose kata in JavaScript with Jest
+This is the Gilded Rose kata SOLVED in JavaScript with Jest by Ben Van Raemdonck

 ## Getting started